They are very popular with the DIY crowd since they come with everything needed for an installation, except the electrical AC wiring.

-The unit runs almost silent and except for the door opening and air blowing out can almost not be heard at times.
+The unit runs almost silent, and except for the door opening and air blowing out, it can almost not be heard at times.

-The cost to operate it is also low and much cheaper than a window unit or big whole house unit.
+The cost to operate it is also low and much cheaper compared to a window unit or big whole-house unit.

-The winter months it also heats very well and is a very good fit for the American south west climate I live in.
+During the winter months, it also heats very well and is a very good fit for the American southwest climate I live in.